 Like boxing, MMA has multiple weight classes and fighters will move up and down in weight depending on success and competition.
 Some fighters are able to cut and maintain weight better than some, while others – especially those moving down in class – have a harder time making it under the limit.

 Bettors should be mindful of fighters that struggle to make weight and their progress leading up to a fight.
 Weigh-ins are scheduled the day before a fight and those close to missing the cut can go through drastic measures to make sure they don’t tip the scales, including overtraining, starving, and dehydrating themselves.
 Late weight cuts can leave those fighters drained before the bell even rings.

 Some fighters walk around much heavier than their designated weight class and can quickly bulk back up after a weigh-in, giving them an advantage against possibly smaller foes.
 Bettors should always note a fighter’s true weight class and that of their opponent.

 Reach — the length of a fighter’s arm — is another key factor in handicapping MMA betting odds.
 A fighter with a longer reach can connect on more strikes without putting themselves too close to an opponent.
 Mismatches in reach should be stacked up with style matchups, finding strikers who can use their longer reach to land shots and limit their opponent’s chances.

 What are the best UFC betting sites?

-UFC betting popularity has soared in recent years and sportsbooks have been quick to increase their offerings.
+UFC betting popularity has soared in recent years, and sportsbooks have been quick to increase their offerings.
 Pretty much all online sportsbooks will have a complete offering available for all UFC events.
-If you're looking for a trusted sportsbook for betting on UFC, check out our betting sites reviews.
+If you're looking for a trusted sportsbook for betting on UFC, check out the best UFC betting sites in your area.